Michil783/WeatherNodeV4/README.md

 The data is send via Wifi to a MQTT broker.
 The back office SW is stored in https://github.com/Michil783/Store_MQTT_Data_in_Database for the MQTT to DB service and in https://github.com/Michil783/dhtWebHist for a web interface to access the DB content.
+Both applications could run on a Raspberry Pi together with the MQTT broker.

 ## Hardware